 Q – What are colectivos?

 Ans.
-They are mini vans operating in Mexico.
-They are shared rides and are cheapest commute option.
+They are minivans operating in Mexico.
+They have shared rides and are the cheapest commute option.

 Q – Is it safe to drive in Playa del Carmen to Tulum?

 Ans.
-Highway 307 is safe to drive and generally it is safe to buy in Mexico as long as you follow traffic rules and carry a valid driver’s licence.
+Highway 307 is safe to drive and generally, it is safe to buy in Mexico as long as you follow traffic rules and carry a valid driver’s license.

 Q – How far is Puerto Morelos from Playa del Carmen?